anmartinezs/polnet/README.md

 - **IMOD** must be installed on the system since PolNet calls to some of its standalone commands: https://bio3d.colorado.edu/imod/doc/guide.html
 - Miniconda or Anaconda with Python 3.
+- Git.
+- IMOD can be used for MRC files visualization.
+Paraview can be used for VTK (.vtp) files visualization.
+Pandas is recommended for managing the CSV files.

 ### Installation procedure
 Here is how to get it installed: